Content style guide

 Don't

-Why: These paragraphs show an understanding of a pain point the audience may be feeling, and then they provide practical examples of how to address that issue.
+Why: This passage shows an understanding of a pain point our audience may be feeling and provides a practical solution.

-Why: The problem is not clearly defined, and the solution is not specific or easy to apply right away.
+Why: The problem isn’t clearly defined, and the solution isn’t specific or easy to apply right away.
 Language like “might want to” sounds indecisive, not authoritative.

 Do